rubocop/rubocop/manual/formatters.md

 # and at the end the offense count summary will be outputted.
 $ rubocop --format progress --format offenses

-# Progress format to $stdout, and JSON format to the file rubocop.json.
+# Progress format to $stdout and JSON format to the file rubocop.json.
 $ rubocop --format progress --format json --out rubocop.json
 #         ~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~
 #                 |               |_______________|
 #              $stdout

-# Progress format to result.txt, and simple format to $stdout.
+# Progress format to result.txt and simple format to $stdout.
 $ rubocop --out result.txt --format simple
 #         ~~~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~
 #                  |                 |